+Around two-thirds of patients will progress to the accelerated phase.
 This is often when patients become symptomatic (as in this case).

 Features of the accelerated phase involve:

-- Additional genetic mutations in haematopoietic stem cells
+Additional genetic mutations in haematopoietic stem cells

-- Large numbers of blasts in peripheral blood and bone marrow (>30%)
+Large numbers of blasts in peripheral blood and bone marrow (>30%)

-- Severe weight loss
+Severe weight loss

-- Fever, night sweats, bone pain
+Fever, night sweats, bone pain

-- Infection (due to incompetent immune system)
+Infection (due to incompetent immune system)

-- Bleeding (due to lack of platelet production)
+Bleeding (due to lack of platelet production)

-- Foci of blasts causes local tissue destruction
+Foci of blasts cause local tissue destruction

 Cytogenetic testing of bone marrow aspirate for the Philadelphia chromosome.